-Do you remember ninth grade biology class?
-The pungent smell of formaldehyde filling the air as you performed the public school ritual of frog dissection?
+Do you remember middle school science class?
+The pungent smell of formaldehyde filling the air as you performed the school ritual of animal dissection?
 Did you know that many popular personal care products list formaldehyde as an ingredient or mention a preservative that releases formaldehyde?
 Yeah, we think it’s gross, too.
 That’s why we don’t include it in our products and have a list of other ingredients that Young Living doesn’t use.

-When creating a new product, Young Living takes great care to scrutinize, analyze, and research each ingredient to ensure that it is as pure as possible.
+When creating a new product, Young Living takes great care to scrutinise, analyse and research each ingredient to ensure that it is as pure as possible.
 We also consider the conditions of sourcing and closely monitor how ingredients are being harvested.
-Our aim to deliver naturally derived products that you feel confident using around your family is at the core of who we are.
+Our aim to deliver naturally-derived products that you feel confident using around your family is at the core of who we are.

 If we’re unsure about an ingredient, we’ll pass on it completely.
-For example, we never use artificial dyes, harsh chemicals, or fragrances other than essential oils.
-In place of artificial flavors, we use essential oils and natural flavoring.
+For example, we never use artificial dyes, harsh chemicals or fragrances other than essential oils.
+In place of artificial flavours, we use essential oils and natural flavouring.
 The elimination of these constituents helps us provide you with products we are proud to call ours.
 Ready to take a closer look at what else we don’t use?

 Our personal care line ranges from serums you apply to your face to toothpaste you put in your mouth—and that’s about as personal as it gets.
 It’s important to us that you feel secure in the ingredients.
 Here’s what we avoid and why we never use it: